-Yes, you may stop making pre-tax or Roth salary deferral contributions, as well as catch-up contributions, at any time by visiting Diversified Direct Online at www.divinvest.com or by calling Diversified Direct at 800-755-5801.
+Yes, you may stop making pre-tax or Roth salary deferral contributions, as well as catch-up contributions, at any time by visiting the participant website or by calling Transamerica at 800-755-5801.
 Your change will be effective as of the next payroll period or as soon as administratively possible thereafter.
-If you decide to start making salary deferral contributions and/or catch-up contributions again at a later date, you may begin making them by visiting Diversified Direct Online or by calling Diversified Direct.
+If you decide to start making salary deferral contributions and/or catch-up contributions again at a later date, you may begin making them by visiting the participant website or by calling Transamerica.
 Contributions will be deducted as of the next payroll period or as soon as administratively possible thereafter.